RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 ---
 layout: default
-title: Perfomance of APIs on Azure Functions
+title: .NET Core Azure Functions
 nav_order: 2
 ---
 ## What we found for Azure Functions